bhanu613/ml4nlu--longnet-theoretical-and-architectural-review/README.md

 > A Theoretical and Methodological Review.* Term paper, Universität Trier, ML4NLU,
 > Winter Semester 2025/26.

-Please always cite the **original LongNet paper** (Ding et al., 2023) and the other primary sources when discussing technical contributions.
-This repository is a student project and is not affiliated with the original authors.
+If you use anything from this project, please make sure to cite the original papers — especially Ding et al. (2023).
+We're just students writing a term paper; we have no connection to the original LongNet authors.

 ---